-Number of packages:
+• Number of packages:

 - Two packages per MSME are authorized but must be below US\$150,000 in aggregate amount.
-This will be verified by NRPB based on the Chamber of Commerce ID or an alternative ID for industries that are not required to register at the Chamber of Commerce. - Connected MSMEs cannot get more than three times US\$150,000.
-Connected MSMEs are defined as MSMEs who have a common owner with more than 40% ownership of each of the MSMEs.
+This will be verified by NRPB based on the Chamber of Commerce ID or an alternative ID for industries that are not required to register at the Chamber of Commerce. - The 2nd package will only be reviewed upon proven repayment capacity of the business based on a minimum of six months' financials following verification of the initial financed assets. - Connected MSMEs cannot get more than two times US\$150,000.
+Connected MSMEs are defined as MSMEs who have a common owner with more than 25% ownership of each of the MSMEs. - Connected MSMEs who are also related as defined as MSMEs who meet the following criteria will be excluded from funding: - operate on the same physical site; - whose works or services are dependent on one another; - whose principals are connected.